Fact-checked

 Plague

-The possibility of protection from defeat
+Possibility of protection against defeat

-Simplicity and secrecy of production
+Simplicity and stealth of production

 Availability of information